-Guillain-Barré syndrome (GBS) is defined as heterogeneous group of autoimmune polyradiculopathies, involving sensory, motor and autonomic nerves.
-It is the most common cause of rapidly progressive flaccid paralysis 2.
+Guillain-Barré syndrome (GBS) is a heterogeneous group of autoimmune polyradiculopathies, involving sensory, motor, and autonomic nerves.
+It is the most common cause of rapidly progressive flaccid paralysis.
+It is believed to be one of a number of related conditions, sharing a similar underlying autoimmune abnormality, collectively known as anti-GQ1b IgG antibody syndrome.

-Most cases preceded by upper respiratory tract infections or diarrhoea 1-3 weeks before its onset, most commonly caused by Campylobacter jejuni (25-40% of patients are seropositive) 1,3.
-Molecular mimicry with the bacterial agents is thought to cause the autoimmunity.
+Most cases are preceded by upper respiratory tract infections or diarrhea one to three weeks before their onset, most commonly caused by Campylobacter jejuni (25-40% of patients are seropositive) 1,3.
+Molecular mimicry with the bacterial agents is thought to cause the autoimmunity with the development of anti-GQ1b IgG antibodies.

-Classical presentation of GBS includes symmetrical ascending muscle paresis or palsy, areflexia or hyporeflexia along with variable degree of sensory or autonomic involvement.
+The classical presentation of Guillain-Barré syndrome includes symmetrical ascending muscle paresis/paralysis, areflexia/hyporeflexia, and variable sensory or autonomic involvement.

 Several subtypes have been described including: